Wicked Problems with Ashwell Glasson

 May 2, 2022

 Hosted by Eli Weiss

-Today, with returning guest Ashwell Glasson, we address deep seated Wicked Problems as a root cause of civil unrest and social disruptions that are occurring globally, as a result of unrestrained economic growth leading to environmental problems.
-We gain an understanding that we cannot isolate environmental issues to a specific region as they have far reaching effects and lead to interconnected series of problems on national and global scales.
-We must break our cycle of short term thinking and pushing problems off, as we are only going to see more “day zero’s” with less and less resources.
-These underlying wicked problems permeate the globe and it is time for deep seated reforms – politically and socially, nationally and internationally, economically and environmentally, and the normalization of the abnormal break down of civil society. it’s time to face up to our collective human responsibilities and address these issues.
+Today, with Ashwell Glasson, we address deep-seated Wicked Problems as a root cause of civil unrest and social disruptions that are occurring globally, as a result of unrestrained economic growth leading to environmental problems.
+We gain an understanding that we cannot isolate environmental issues to a specific region as they have far-reaching effects and lead to interconnected series of problems on national and global scales.
+We must break our cycle of short-term thinking and pushing problems off, as we are only going to see more “day zero’s” with less and fewer resources.
+These underlying wicked problems permeate the globe and it is time for deep-seated reforms – politically and socially, nationally and internationally, economically and environmentally, and the normalization of the abnormal breakdown of civil society.
+It’s time to face up to our collective human responsibilities and address these issues.

 Our Wild World

 Monday at 8 AM Pacific Time on VoiceAmerica Variety Channel